 Notably, lower-layer graphics will appear pale than upper-layer graphics.

 The measurements of the layers should be equal, and the design of graphics should be coherent.
-To attain better graphics, ensure to use similar units of quantization for length and thickness.
+To attain better pictures, ensure to use similar units of quantization for length and thickness.

 Before we wrap up our edition, we will now offer you a few off-the-shelf ideas that you can add to your PCBs to make them appealing.

 5. Top Three Simple But Beautiful PCB Art Ideas